nxbyte/Players-iOS/README.md

 - 10.11+ El Capitan
 - iOS 8+
-- Xcode 8.2 (with Swift 3 support)
+- Xcode 9.2 (with Swift 4 support)

 ## Notice

-As of Players (v1.1), this branch will contain the last version to support:
+As of Players (v1.2), this branch will contain the last version to support the legacy v1.

-- iOS 8 and iOS 9
-- Xcode 7.2 ~ 8.2 development

 ## License